aboyce/mongodb/Sharding.md

 ### Shard Keys

-The shard key is used to distribute the collection's documents across sharded, it is the indexed field or fields to partition data in a sharded collection and to distribute it across the shards in the cluster.
+The shard key is used to distribute the collection's documents across shards, it is the indexed field or fields to partition data in a sharded collection and to distribute it across the shards in the cluster.

 MongoDB uses the shard key to separate the documents into logical groupings that MongoDB can then distribute.
-These groups are called **Chunks**.
-Because the shard key is used to chunk the documents, it must be present in every document.
+These groups are called **Chunks**, because the shard key is used to chunk the documents, it must be present in every document.

 If you provide the shard key are part of your read query, MongoDB can direct that read request to a specific server in the cluster.
-Ideally you shard keys should cover the majority of the queries you run on that collection, if not every single node in the cluster will have to be queried.
+Ideally your shard keys should cover the majority of the queries you run on that collection, if not every single node in the cluster will have to be queried.

 _In v4.4 documents can miss the shard key fields._

 You select the shard key when sharding a collection.

-_In v5 you can reshard a collection by changing the key, ing v4.4 you can refine a shard key by adding a suffix field(s) to the existing key._
+_In v5 you can reshard a collection by changing the key, in v4.4 you can refine a shard key by adding a suffix field(s) to the existing key._

 A document's shard key determines its distribution across the shards.